zendesk/curly/README.md

 reside in `app/presenters/posts/comment_presenter.rb`.
 Note that presenters for partials are not prepended with an underscore.

-Add some HTML to the partial template along with some Curly variables:
+Add some HTML to the partial template along with some Curly components:

 ```html
 <!-- app/views/posts/_comment.html.curly -->